 You should have received your RCCD email address in the welcome email you received a few days after applying.
-You may also find it by going to WebAdvisor and clicking on What's My Email Address? on the Students Menu.
+You may also find it by going to WebAdvisor and clicking on "What's My RCCD Email Address?" located on the Students Menu under User Account.